hkauhanen/verbal-roots/R/README.md

 * `mutate_result_states.R`: Result states interpreted as simple states; Section 6.2 of the paper.
 * `plotting.R`: Plotting routines (several per file).
 * `prepare_data.R`: Prepare data for the various different analyses and save objects into an RData file.
+* `prepare_data_ignore_diacritics.R`: Prepare data for the various different analyses and save objects into an RData file, ignoring 'diacritic' languages.
+* `prepare_data_ignore_low.R`: Prepare data for the various different analyses and save objects into an RData file, ignoring low-data languages.
 * `prettyround.R`: Pretty-printing of figures.
 * `print_monte_carlo.R`: Produce plots of Monte Carlo runs, as well as information about p-values.
 * `print_Table12.R`: Print a complex table for the manuscript.